Kristina01111000/WordPressTheme/README.md

 		- need to do this this week, stopping the website from being completed -> make forum links in class module
 	-> get monthly topics from dr w
+		-> add them to the course
 	-> finish off the front page
 		- placement of join nows mainly
 		- plus the color scheme
+		- also add pictures on front page
 	-> finish off 2 ssl settings
 	-> cannot get the columns to match up on top  :(
 	-> get images/ video from dr w
-	-> also add pictures on front page